d9pouces/django-floor/doc/source/newproject.rst

 By default, DjangoFloor assumes several architectural choices:

-  * your application server (aiohttp or gunicorn) is behind a reverse proxy (nginx or apache),
+  * your application server (aiohttp by default, but you can also use gunicorn) is behind a reverse proxy (nginx or apache),
-  * offline computation are processed by Celery queues,
+  * offline computation and websockets messages (if present) are processed by Celery queues,
   * Redis is used as Celery broker, session store and cache database.

 Preparing the environment
 -------------------------

-* install redis
+* install redis (optional if you do not use offline computations nor websockets)

 * create a virtualenv dedicated to your project